DJayalath/Off-Road-Visual-Navigation/README.md

 4. Convert the model to TFLite with `tflite-model/tflite.py`
 5. Run the TFLite model online with `tflite-model/tflite_standalone.py`

 Notes: Prior to step 5, it may be necessary to resolve the order of the model's output heads.
 See Appendix D of the paper and `tflite-model/reorder.py`.
-For further information on any of the steps, see the paper and the included comments in the code.
+For further information on any of the steps, see the paper and included comments in the code.

 ## Requirements
 ### Training